A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Relation with point vortex dynamics

 \subsection{Zero momentum case}

-In this section we give a detailed study of the relation of our simulation results to the dynamics of four point vortices on the sphere, following up the brief study by DQM~\cite{dri}.
-For a detailed treatment of point vortex dynamics, we refer to the monograph of Newton~\cite{Ne2016} or the survey paper by Aref~\cite{Ha2007}.
+In this section we give a detailed study of the relation of our simulation results to the dynamics of four point vortices on the sphere, following up the brief study in~\citep{dri}.
+For a detailed treatment of point vortex dynamics, we refer to the monograph of \citet{Ne2016} or the survey paper by \citet{Ha2007}.

-Already Helmholtz~\cite{Hel1858} knew that the incompressible Euler equations admit solutions with vorticity supported on single points.
-Such solution also appear for the vorticity equations~\eqref{euleq2} on a sphere in the non-rotational case (no Coriolis forces) \cite{bog}.
+Already \citet{Hel1858} knew that the incompressible Euler equations admit solutions with vorticity supported on single points.
+Such solution also appear for the vorticity equations~\eqref{euleq2} on a sphere in the non-rotational case \citep{bog}.
 That is, vorticity is a finite sum of $n$ Dirac delta distributions

 where $\Gamma_i\in\Rr$ are the strengths and $x_i \in \Ss^2$ are the positions of the point vortices.
 The solutions evolve according to an ordinary differential equations known as the \emph{point vortex equation}